MENTAL HEALTH GUIDE

 Chronic Illness recommended reading

-Youth with chronic illnesses can experience additional stressors, complications, and challenges daily above and beyond their medical diagnoses, such as anxiety, depression, grief, and bullying.
-For more information on different challenges that co-occur with a chronic illness, please visit our other mental health guides.
+Youth with chronic illnesses can experience additional stressors, complications and challenges daily above and beyond their medical diagnoses, such as anxiety, depression, grief and bullying.
+For more information on different challenges that occur alongside chronic illness, please visit our other mental health guides.

 Additional Resources